bootstrap-vue/bootstrap-vue/src/icons/README.md

 <!-- b-icon-spin-aminations-transforms.vue -->
 ```

-The BootstrapVue custom icon animation effects require BootstrapVue's custom CSS.
+The BootstrapVue defined icon animation effects require BootstrapVue's custom CSS.
 The `animation`
 prop translates to the class name `b-icon-animation-{animationName}`.

 Need a different style animation?
 Just create a custom class defining the animation, and apply that
 class to the icon component, or create a new animation class in the form of
 `b-icon-animation-{animationName}` and pass the custom animation name to the `animation` prop.

-**Note:** The BootstrapVue custom animation effects of this component is dependent on the
+**Note:** The BootstrapVue defined animation effects of this component is dependent on the
 `prefers-reduced-motion` media query.
 See the
 [reduced motion section of our accessibility documentation](/docs/reference/accessibility) for
 additional details.